Qoro

 Drawing from competitor analysis, I identified opportunities to strengthen Qoro’s role in empowering financial lives:

-• Lead with clarity: Use meaningful data visualization to help users understand and take control of their recurring expenses.
+• Lead with data visualization for clarity.
+Highlight key insights to help users easily understand their financial activity.

 Primary Research